-Other modifier keywords in DemFGen (nogen and noparse) specify not to generate code or a parser (respectively) for the given definition.
-For previously written library classes, nogen allows us to create parsers and printers based on the structure and syntax in the given CD file.
-Developers can then change the concrete syntax without needing access to previously created code.
-To support large-scale functional OO development we have created a DemFGen library (demfgen.lib) that includes useful parametrized classes (like List(X), Map(K,V), and Set(X)), implementing various container classes in a functional OO style.
+OO development we have created a DemFGen library (demfgen.lib) that includes useful parametrized classes (like List(X), Map(K,V), and Set(X)), implementing various container classes in a functional OO style.
 The library is described by a CD file included in the DemeterF distribution that programmers can include and modify to create customized parsers/printers.
-The DemeterF type checker was developed with the library in this manner, using DemFGen to create type structures and the traversal library to generate and check the constraints discussed in Section 3.4.
+The DemeterF type checker was developed with the library in this manner, using DemFGen creating the structures and the traversal library to generate and check the constraints discussed in Section 3.4.